 Meranti Home – Monthly visits

-Volunteers from the Society visited the Meranti home at Pelangi Village on a monthly basis to promotethe physical and mental well- being of its residents through participation in group activities.
+Volunteers from Amriteswari Society visit the Meranti home at Pelangi Village on a monthly basis to help promote the physical and mental well-being of its residents through conducting a range of activities.

 Blood Donation Drives

-From September 2011 to August 2012, the Society facilitated multiple blood donation drives with most of them held at M.A.
-Centre.
-During these blood donation drives, a total of 600 units of blood werecollected.
+Amriteswari Society has facilitated multiple blood donation drives with most of them held at Amrita Centre.

 Amrita Bursary – Scholarship for school children

 Scholarships are given to deserving school going children which helps them to offset some part of their eduction expenses.
-For the past few years 100 scholarships are given annually acoss students from different reces and schools.
+For the past few years 100 scholarships are given annually to students of different races and schools.

 Sree Narayana Mission – Home for aged and sick

-Regular visits are organised by volunteers to Sree Narayana Mission-Home for aged ans sick located at Yishun.
-Activities include cleaning the premises, rooms, help to feed old residents, organising short bhajans etc.
+Regular visits are organised by volunteers to the Sree Narayana Mission Home, located at Yishun.
+Activities include cleaning the premises, helping to feed elderly residents, and organising bhajan sessions.

 Serve-a-Meal Project – on every Sundays

-Volunteers have been arranging vegetarian lunch/dinners each time to about 75 families at blocks 2, 3 and 4, Marsiling Lane/Road on every Sunday.
+Volunteers have been arranging vegetarian lunch/dinners each time to about 75 families at blocks 2, 3 and 4, Marsiling Lane/Road every Sunday.
 The food is packed and distributed to a pre-determined group of residents – most of them either elderly who live alone or from low-income families.
 About 6,200 meals packets have been distributed so far in this area.
-The Serve-a–Meal project at Taman Jurong block 116 and 117 is organized in association with Bo Tien Temple, 6 Fourth Chin Bee Road.
-Volunteers from the Society deliver the meals to 40 families.
-About 4,800 meal packets have been distributeed so far.
+The Serve-a–Meal project at Taman Jurong block 116 and 117 is organised in association with Bo Tien Temple.
+Volunteers from Amriteswari Society deliver the meals to 40 families.
+About 4,800 meal packets have been distributed so far.